HamidSarkarwale/Yukti_Portal/README.md

 # Yukti_Portal
-Here We will Upload the video of our project.
+Here We have Uploaded the video of our project.